stepbrobd/yeh/readme.md

 Roadmap:

-HEY server renders all emails, they dont do client side fetching, except for keeping a websocket connection open for new incoming emails and sending emails.
+HEY server renders all emails, they dont do client side fetching, except for ~~keeping a websocket connection open for new incoming emails and sending emails~~.

 Users/potential contributors: copy the session token (in cookie) from a browser with HEY logged in and export environment variable for testing and deployment.
 I